Skip to content

 It's a best practice to closely monitor your application and see the transactions that create temporary tables.
 Then, you can manage the usage of the available local storage capacity.
 You can also change the instance class for your Aurora DB instance so that the DB instance has more available local storage.

 Excessive logging can cause your DB instance to run out of local storage for only burstable-performance instance class types such as db.t2, db.t3, and db.t4g.
 The following are examples of logging parameters that can consume local storage space.
-The consumption could occur because of either excessive logging or retaining the error log for a long time.
+The consumption might occur because of excessive logging or because the system retains the error log for a long time.

 rds.log_retention_period